MohammadAbuShams/ENCS4380-Interfacing-Techniques-Project/README.md

 - **Time Allocation**: Each robot has 12 minutes of total maze access time, with time measured from exiting the start square to entering the destination square.
 - **Run Conditions**: Touching the robot during a run results in an aborted run and a 20-second penalty on the next run.
 - **Environment**: Standard ambient conditions apply; do not assume consistent lighting or floor conditions.

-## Simulator

-- **Usage**: A virtual machine simulator is provided which can be run using VirtualBox for practice runs.
-- **Installation**: Instructions for both VM and native installation are provided in the repository.

 ## Sample Mazes